LMS Metal Detecting

 Do not trespass; always respect private property and do no metal detecting without the owner's permission.

-It is advisable to get permission in writing, and to get agreement in writing first to avoid disputes regarding the ownership of any subsequent finds.
+It is advisable to get permission in writing and to get an agreement in writing first to avoid disputes regarding the ownership of any subsequent finds.

 Never litter, always gather or collect any trash or debris you create or find.